RobiNino/build-info/README.md

   "url" : "http://my-ci-server/jenkins/job/My-project-name/28/", // CI server URL
   "vcsRevision" : "e4ab2e493afd369ae7bdc90d69c912e8346a3463", // VCS revision
   "vcsUrl" : "https://github.com/github-user/my-project.git", // VCS URL
-  "licenseControl" : {	// Artifactory License Control information
-    "runChecks" : true,	// Artifactory will run automatic license scanning after the build is complete (true/false) "includePublishedArtifacts" : true, // Should Artifactory run license checks on the build artifacts, in addition to the build dependecies (true/false)
-    "autoDiscover" : true, // Should Artifactory auto discover licenses (true/false) "scopesList" : "", // A space-separated list of dependency scopes/configurations to run license violation checks on.
-If left empty all dependencies from all scopes will be checked.
-    "licenseViolationsRecipientsList" : "" // Emails of recipients that should be notified of license violations in the build info (space-separated list)
-  },
   "buildRetention" : { // Build retention information
     "deleteBuildArtifacts" : true, // Automatically remove build artifacts stored in Artifactory (true/false) "count" : 100, // The maximum number of builds to store in Artifactory.